Constantine Algeria Travel Guide

 Gather all records for your visa application.
 They substantiate your travel plans and identity.

 Visa application fees vary by nationality and desired length of stay.
-As an illustration, US citizens might pay between $100 and $160 for a single-entry visa.
+For example, US citizens might pay between $100 and $160 for a single-entry visa.
 There are no further entry fees upon arrival beyond the visa cost.

 Algeria has varied price points, allowing for diverse travel styles.